bmrodgers148/Midi-Note-To-Show-Control/README.md

 # Choosing a command type:
 The command type is determined by the Channel of the incoming midi message.
 The channels and Command types are as follows:

-Channel 1: GO
+-Channel 1: GO
-Channel 2: Not MSC.
-This channel is used to choose a cuelist in expanded mode Channel 3: OPEN.
+-Channel 2: Not MSC.
+This channel is used to choose a cuelist in expanded mode -Channel 3: OPEN.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
-Channel 4: STOP.
+-Channel 4: STOP.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
-Channel 5: RESUME.
+-Channel 5: RESUME.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
-Channel 6: CLOSE.
+-Channel 6: CLOSE.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
-Channel 7: ALL_OFF.
+-Channel 7: ALL_OFF.
 This command ignores note and velocity.
-Channel 8: GO_OFF.
+-Channel 8: GO_OFF.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
-Channel 9 is reserved for program setting changes.
+-Channel 9 is reserved for program setting changes.
-Channels 10-16 are not used by this program.
+-Channels 10-16 are not used by this program.

 # MA2 Mode: